Back to blog

 Faceted Customer Narratives

-Beyond case law, we store faceted narratives about each customer in the vector database.
-These narratives capture different aspects of a customer’s relationship with Lawpath:
+Beyond legal knowledge, we store faceted narratives about each customer in the vector database.
+These narratives are what make Atlas feel like it knows your business:

 FacetContent